 As a charitable organization, DAS-OLGCS has always been dependent on the generosity of its donors.
 Every donation, whether large or small, makes a difference in serving the needs of domestic abuse victims.
 The Society is grateful to its regular contributors such as the Catholic Women’s League and the Knights of Columbus who have been faithful supporters over the years.

-In May of 2008, with the combination of the ‘brick’ money, funds received from years of fundraising efforts and a large donation received from a generous benefactor (the name of the benefactor?), Domestic Abuse Services was able to purchase a house.
+In May of 2008, with the combination of the ‘brick’ money, funds received from years of fundraising efforts and a large donation received from a generous benefactor, Domestic Abuse Services was able to purchase a house.
 Eva’s House, named after our benefactor, is being used as a second-stage transition house for women and their children.
 The house is located in the Lower Mainland and has four independent units: two three-bedroom suites, one two-bedroom suite and a one-bedroom suite.
 The Society provides the residents with a safe home environment to heal, to learn, to be independent and to break the cycle of violence in their lives.